illinois death tax illinois death tax

 When matched against other states, Illinois’s death tax regime standouts due to its lower exemption threshold of $4 million in contrast to the federal limit of $11.7 million as of 2021.
 Furthermore, only a handful of states, approximately 13 excluding Illinois, currently charge an estate tax.

 Additionally, the tax rates in Illinois are generally higher than those in many other states.
-For example, in New York and Maine, the max tax rate is 16%, paralleling Illinois.
-However, in other states like Hawaii and Washington, it caps at 20% and 10% respectively.
+For example, in New York and Maine, the maximum tax rate is 16%, paralleling Illinois.
+However, in other states like Hawaii and Washington, it caps at 20% and 10%, respectively.
 Consequently, estate beneficiaries in Illinois can face a more significant death tax impact compared to their counterparts in other states, given similar estate values.

 Determining Tax Liability